Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 15, 2019

-First, you have to know why it's important to know who the aggressor is because when the police come out to the scene because someone called 9-1-1 for a domestic violence or spousal abuse case, they're going to be talking to everybody there.
-If it's just the husband and wife/boyfriend and girlfriend, they're going to separate the parties and start asking questions about what happened.
+First, you have to know why it's important to know who the aggressor is, because when the police come out to the scene because someone called 9-1-1 for a domestic violence or spousal abuse case, they're going to be talking to everybody there.
+If it's just the husband and wife, or the boyfriend and girlfriend, they're going to separate the parties and start asking questions about what happened.

 What they're really trying to determine is who the aggressor was because, per police policy, whoever the aggressor was is going to get arrested, taken to jail, have bail put on them, and then they're just going to let the prosecutors—who are lawyers—decide whether or not any criminal case will be filed against that particular person.

-This concept of an aggressor, when you think about someone being aggressive and violent, is part of it.
+The concept of an aggressor, which involves thinking about someone being aggressive and violent, is part of it.
 Still, the other part of it is you're being aggressive and violent in an unlawful manner, meaning in a manner that's going to be able to show that you were unreasonable in a domestic dispute.

 You hit the other party when they didn't need to be hit.
 I mean, if somebody attacks you and you defend yourself, as long as you use reasonable force in defending yourself, you have a good argument that you didn't do anything wrong.